EeroKokkonen/HiveOs-watchdog/README.md

 This only affects to logging so if you dont use logging you don't need to touch this. <br />
 Example: <br />
 `TIMEZONE=0`  Means you are in UTC+3 Time Zone<br />

+### Saving the file
+After you have made all the wanted changes, press following keys:
+'''
+ctrl + o
+enter
+ctrl + x
+'''

 ## Installing HiveOs-watchdog
 If you are not already inside HiveOs-watchdog folder type: